 There’s a lot of confusion about caffeine during pregnancy, and if you love coffee, you might be wondering if you need to give up the lattes when you’re pregnant or trying to get pregnant.
 The answer is no, you don’t need to stop drinking it, but you may need to reduce your intake.
 So, the real question is: How much caffeine is safe?

-First, caffeine is a stimulant and a diuretic, so it increases blood pressure and heart rate (not recommended during pregnancy), and causes frequent urination that could lead to dehydration.
+Firstly, caffeine is a stimulant and a diuretic, so it increases blood pressure and heart rate (not recommended during pregnancy), and causes frequent urination that could lead to dehydration.
 While you are in control of the exact amount of caffeine that enters your body, your baby is not; caffeine crosses the placenta and acts on your baby just as it acts on you.
-Normally, the effects of caffeine on an adult wear off in six hours, but in pregnant women, it may take twice as long to leave the body.
-Also, because the baby is still developing he will not be able to metabolise the caffeine efficiently which could result in altered sleep patterns and movement in the later stages of pregnancy.
+That means it increases the fetus’ heart rate, breathing rate, and level of arousal.

 Once pregnant, take care to regulate caffeine intake at safe levels.
 Know what foods and beverages contain caffeine, and avoid them if you are concerned about the effects of caffeine on pregnancy.
 Myths do exist about caffeine and pregnancy, so remain calm if you do happen to slip and indulge in cappuccino ice cream; moderate levels of caffeine are safe for you and your baby.